Friday, August 31, 2007

 Now I was totally confused.
 Why was he calling me John?

-“I think he digs the train,” said Rocket Man, coming over to where we were sitting on the floor by a short wooden table.
-He sat down, smiling maniacally.
+“I think he digs the train,” said Rocket Man, coming over to where we were sitting on the floor around one of those great wooden spools that you normally wrap cable around.
+He sat down, smiling.
 “Doncha, Arnold.
 You dig the train, man.”

-“Well, of course I do,” I said.
-“The train, after all, has really been my, my whole life.”
+“Well, of course I do,” I said, doing one of my little imitations of a sane person.
+“The train, after all, has really been my, my whole life –”

 “Your whole life?” said Gypsy Dave.
 He was rolling another "joint" on a record album cover.
 It was The Freewheelin' Bob Dylan, whoever he is.
 “That is really heavy," he said.
 "I mean, I dig the train, and the bird too, and you know, a lot of cats, but I wouldn’t say that they’re my life.
 But the train means that much to you.”